Michael Martin Murphey: Bluegrass years

 In February 2009, Murphey released Buckaroo Blue Grass, which marked a return to his bluegrass musical roots.
-Murphey's love of Bluegrass music dates back to when he sang lead vocals with the Earl Scruggs Band.
-Over the years, his songs have been recorded by Bluegrass artists such as Flatt and Scruggs, Doyle Lawson and Quicksilver, the Country Gentlemen, and the Nitty Gritty Dirt Band.
+Murphey's love of bluegrass music dates back to when he sang lead vocals with the Earl Scruggs Band.
+Over the years, his songs have been recorded by bluegrass artists such as Flatt and Scruggs, Doyle Lawson and Quicksilver, the Country Gentlemen, and the Nitty Gritty Dirt Band.

-On Buckaroo Bluegrass, Murphey offers new versions of his famous Bluegrass songs, such as "Carolina in the Pines", "Fiddlin' Man", "Lost River", and "What Am I Doing Hanging Around".
-Murphey also includes new Bluegrass versions of several of his classics, such as "Boy from the Country", "Dancing in the Meadow", and "Healing Spring".
+On Buckaroo Blue Grass, Murphey offers new versions of his famous bluegrass songs, such as "Carolina in the Pines", "Fiddlin' Man", "Lost River", and "What Am I Doing Hanging Around".
+Murphey also includes new bluegrass versions of several of his classics, such as "Boy from the Country", "Dancing in the Meadow", and "Healing Spring".
 The album includes two new songs, "Close to the Land", the theme song of the PBS documentary television series America's Heartland, and "Lone Cowboy", a song that reflects Murphey's experiences as a solo artist performing throughout the West at music festivals, cowboy gatherings, historical theaters, and trail rides.
 Michael's son, Ryan, produced the album, and added acoustic guitar and vocals.

 In February 2010, Murphey released a follow-up album, Buckaroo Blue Grass II – Riding Song, which follows the production approach of the first album.

-In May 2011, Murphey gave a benefit concert at the Prairie Rose Chuckwagon Supper near Benton, Kansas to help save the cabin where Brewster Higley wrote the song "Home on the Range", Kansas' state song.
+In May 2011, Murphey gave a benefit concert at the Prairie Rose Chuckwagon Supper near Benton, Kansas, to help save the cabin where Brewster Higley wrote the song "Home on the Range", Kansas' state song.
 "He might have been living anywhere," Murphey noted, "but he was inspired by that place.
-This song gives focus to the heritage of the American West, to the prairie and its songs, poems and literature."
+This song gives focus to the heritage of the American West, to the prairie and its songs, poems, and literature."
 Murphey made his first pilgrimage to the cabin prior to the concert, where he performed the song.